dagraham/etm-dgraham/README.md

 ## Deinstallation

+### From a virtual environment

 If you should ever want to deinstall etm, first deactivate the virtual environment, if necessary, by changing to the virtual environment directory and entering

         (env) $ deactivate

 You can now simply delete the virtual environment directory and, if you have additional *home* directories, delete each of them.
 One of the many advantages of the virtual environment is that these steps remove every trace.

+### From a system wide installation

+To remove *etm* installed into, say, python3.7, run

+    $ sudo -H python3.7 pip uninstall etm-dgraham
+This will remove *etm* from the python site-packages directory and the *etm* and *etm+* executables from the python bin directory.
+Then remove any *etm home* directories that you have created.

 # Details